If you’re looking for a cheap and eco-friendly way of making coffee, then you’re at the right place.

 An uneven grind has a stronger negative impact on coffee flavor when hot water is used.

 So if you’re looking for an affordable entry-level grinder that you can use to make tasty cold brew coffee, then the Hario Skerton is a good option.

 If you want a higher-quality grinder, you can check out this post, where you will find great products that grind well on a coarse setting.

 It’s always better to grind your beans at home instead of buying pre-ground bags of coffee.
-By buying whole beans and grinding them before steeping, your cold brew will become more flavorful and rich.

 If you don’t want to grind at home, your second best option is to go to your local roaster and ask for a bag of freshly ground coffee beans for cold brew.

 The third option would be to buy a bag of pre-ground coffee for cold brew (click the link to check out a post where you can find my top picks in this category).

 Before, I used to steep the ground coffee beans in cold water for 24 hours to make my cold brew coffee at home.

 Most guides recommend a steeping time of 12 to 24 hours.